xinyu-yang/myvim/README.md

 ruby-dev lua5.2 liblua5.2-dev libperl-dev liblzma-dev git
 ```

 * Also python3 should be installed with proper [prerequisites and configurations](https://stackoverflow.com/questions/8097161/how-would-i-build-python-myself-from-source-code-on-ubuntu), some of them (e.g., `./confugure --enabled-shared`, `sudo apt install libbz2-dev`) are necessory.
 Some of them may incur error when compiling vim (e.g., `./configure --enable-pydebug`).
-So if YCM compile fail, we have to reinstall python3.

 > Note: Uninstall source compiled python is a nasty work:
 >